Félix Castello: Career

-Castello's style was very similar to the Carducci's, and therefore there have been challenges in identifying attributions.
-It seems likely he remained several years working as an officer in Carducci's workshop, because until 1633 there is no documentation of his work as an independent painter.
-In 1627 he was called for the second time as Painter to the King position, left vacant now after Bartolomé González y Serrano's death.
+Castello's style was very similar to Carducci's, and therefore, there have been challenges in identifying attributions.
+It seems likely he remained several years working as an officer in Carducci's workshop, because until 1633, there is no documentation of his work as an independent painter.
+In 1627, he was called for the second time as Painter to the King position, left vacant now after Bartolomé González y Serrano's death.